 But the Google Featured Snippet gives me the opportunity to bypass these sites and claim a good chunk of their organic traffic.

-1. Use a Logical Hierarchy with HTML Header Tags (or Bullet Lists)
+1. Use HTML Header Tags or Bullet Lists

 A logical HTML hierarchy with header tags will help you format a list article properly.
 For example, “top things to do in nyc”, or “10 best nerf blasters”, are questions that typically get answered via list-style articles.

 It’s important to use a logical hierarchy of header tags, and not just any header tags.
-For example, a structure with one H1 header followed by a list of items wrapped in a H2 header makes perfect sense and is easy to read by Google.
+For example, a structure with one H1 header followed by a list of items wrapped in H2 headers makes perfect sense and is easy to interpret.

 Or perhaps a structure with one H1 header, followed by one H2 header (that includes the keyword / question), followed by a set of H3 headers.